 - This final semester unit aims to consolidate the theoretical aspects of podiatric medicine to enable students to diagnose and manage common disorders of the lower limb with particular emphasis on the latest foot and ankle treatment modalities.
 A number of guest lecturers are invited to share their knowledge in various areas of the podiatric medicine.
 Lectures are given on topics related to personnel and professional development.

-- Typically this unit is assessed in the following ways: (1) written examination and (2) in training assessment.
+- Typically this unit is assessed in the following ways: (1) written examination; (2) in-training assessment; and (3) assignment.
 Further information is available in the unit outline.

 Supplementary assessment is available for students currently enrolled in the unit who obtain an overall mark of 45 to 49%, providing no other unit is failed

 - Unit Coordinator(s)

 - successful completion of PODI5301 Podiatric Medicine 5, PODI5302 Consolidation of Clinical Practice 1, PODI5303 Anesthesia and General Surgery, PODI5308 Podiatric Seminars

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.